News International CEO Mockridge to step down at year-end

-NEW YORK (Reuters) - The chief executive of News International, the scandal-hit British newspaper arm of Rupert Murdoch’s News Corp, will step down at the end of the year, the company said on Sunday.
+NEW YORK, Dec 2 (Reuters) - The chief executive of News International, the scandal-hit British newspaper arm of Rupert Murdoch’s News Corp, will step down at the end of the year, the company said on Sunday.

 Tom Mockridge, who has served as News International’s CEO since July 2011, is leaving the company to pursue outside opportunities, News Corp said in a statement.